janmanfai/cypress-cheat-sheet/README.md

 ## Setup

-Add Cypress via `npm i -D cypress` to your project and open the UI after installation with `cypress open`.
+Add Cypress via `npm install cypress --save-dev` or `yarn add cypress --dev` to your project and open the UI after installation with `cypress open`.
 You may extend you script section inside your package.json like this:

 ```javascript